jizhang/jizhang.github.com/source/_posts/2024-01-28-define-api-data-models-with-pydantic.md

 response.model_dump(mode='json')
 ```

-Or, if you prefer to return a list, we can create a custom with `TypeAdapter`:
+Or, if you prefer to return a list, we can create a custom type with `TypeAdapter`:

 ```python
 from pydantic import TypeAdapter